tmm-demo-apps/bookstore-app/diary.md

 - **Login Cart Error**: Fixed "pq: column ci.user_id does not exist" by applying migration `005_add_user_id_to_cart.sql`
 - **Template Function Error**: Resolved "function mul not defined" by moving subtotal calculation from template to Go handler
 - **Stale Quantity Bug**: Fixed +/- buttons using static template values by implementing dynamic JavaScript that reads current input value
+- **Logitech Cart Count**: Fixed an issue where cart count would not update when removing items from the cart summary dropdown.

 ### Technical Implementation Details
 - **Go Template Limitations**: Addressed lack of arithmetic functions by pre-calculating values in handlers